icecc/icecream/README.md

 [Icecream](Icecream) was created by SUSE based on distcc.
-Like distcc, [Icecream](Icecream) takes compile jobs from a build and distributes it among remote machines allowing a parallel build.
+Like distcc, [Icecream](Icecream) takes compile jobs from a build and distributes them among remote machines allowing a parallel build.
 But unlike distcc, [Icecream](Icecream) uses a central server that dynamically schedules the compile jobs to the fastest free server.
 This advantage pays off mostly for shared computers, if you're the only user